caestrella1/imessenger/README.md

 # iMessenger
-iMessenger is an Apple-esque styled chat room app developed in ReactJS using [Pusher Chatkit's API](https://pusher.com/chatkit).
+iMessenger is an Apple-styled, Slack-inspired chat room app developed in ReactJS using [Pusher Chatkit's API](https://pusher.com/chatkit).
 It allows users to create and join chat rooms and send messages to friends.
 This project is currently in development, with more features on the way.

 ### Current Features
 - Create new chat rooms